wfhunlimited/diet-coach-public/index.md

 ## Contact

-If you have questions, feedback, or need support, please reach out at **wfh-appstore-contact@googlegroups.com**.
+If you have questions, feedback, or need support, please contact us at **wfh-appstore-contact@googlegroups.com**.